Personal Small Business Corporate & Institutional About Us

 Your account and data security are important to us.
 We want to make it easy for you to safely bank online.
 Since knowledge is the best attack deterrent, we offer online safety tips.

 The emails and texts you receive may look official, but they could be fake.
-Never click on a link or attachment or respond with personal information -- credit card numbers, Social Security numbers, or other banking details.
-Instead, contact the company directly or visit online by typing the company web address into your Internet browser.
-PNC will never ask you to share your user ID or online banking password via email or text.
-If you suspect that you've received a fraudulent email that appears to be from PNC, forward the message to PNC at firstname.lastname@example.org.
-If you responded to a fraudulent text or email or disclosed personal information, immediately go to another (ideally) computer/device and change your password.
-Then contact PNC Bank's Online Banking Team at 1-800-762-2035 option 3.
+Avoid clicking on links or attachments or responding with personal information — credit card numbers, Social Security numbers, or other banking details.
+Instead, contact the company directly or visit online by typing the company web address into your internet browser.
+If you suspect that you’ve received a fraudulent email or text that appears to be from PNC, forward the message to PNC at email@example.com.
+If you responded or disclosed personal information, immediately go to another computer/device and change your password.
+Then contact PNC Bank’s Online Banking Team at 1-800-762-2035 option 3.